Skip to main content

 • All repeated courses and grades will remain on the transcript.

-• Only the highest grade received for the course will be used to calculate the GPA.
+• Only the highest grade of the first 3 attempts will be included in earned credits and to calculate the GPA.

 • Financial Aid recipients and students using VA education benefits should check with the Financial Aid and/or with the Veteran’s Business Office regarding funding for repeated courses.